 In its simplest form, a media wall is just the wall in your living room or lounge that you have your TV mounted on.
-However, for the best results many take the idea much further by creating elaborately bespoke stud wall frameworks in which to hide cables, house integrated storage space such as shelves, cupboards and drawers, and incorporate appliances such as an electric fire.
+However, for the best results many take the media wall idea much further by creating elaborately bespoke stud wall frameworks in which to hide cables, house integrated storage space such as shelves, cupboards and drawers, and incorporate appliances such as a media wall electric fire.

 But what do you need to consider before getting started on such a project?

 When building a media wall fireplace, often the key consideration is choosing the size of the TV and electric fire to use.
 After all, with electric fires available in all kinds of shapes and sizes how do you choose the right size?

 Ultimately like many factors when it comes to bespoke installations is that it comes down to personal preference and the available space.

 If you are integrating storage into the framework of your media wall, it’s likely you’ll want your TV centred, with the shelves, cupboards and drawers either above, below, either side, or even all around.
 This in turn means you’re only going to have a certain space to play with in the centre for your television.
 If you’re planning to upgrade to a bigger TV in the future, you may want to think about doing this sooner rather than later, or alternatively decide on a size and factor this into your design.

 When comparing TV sizes and electric fire sizes it’s important to know that actual TV sizes vary across manufacturers, and the way your TV is fitted (for example into a cavity recess) will also impact the way it looks in relation to your fire.